wp-plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

 = 0.17.0 =
-Options to customize (default) WordPress messages, Disabled (auto) scrolling when comments are updated by "Auto update idle time"
+Options to customize (default) WordPress messages, Disabled (auto) scrolling when comments are updated by "Auto update idle time", Fixed compatibility to jQuery "no conflict mode"

 = 0.16.1 =
 Bugfix for cross-domain scripting detection